justinmeiners/efficient-programming-with-components/01_data_structures.md

 As long as something gets into a `set` and it is not erased the pointer, it is fixed.
 For example, him sitting in this chair is in the `set`.
 As long as he's in this set he will not move from his chair.
-You could find him constant time.
+You could find him in constant time.
 It's a very useful thing except most people do not use set for that.

 [^slower]: This performance description is based on several trends in computer architecture.